GHB Addiction Treatment in Atlanta, Georgia

 The Importance of Getting Help for GHB Addiction

 GHB can become a drug of abuse because it follows the same pattern of addiction that many other drugs do.
-When taking GHB on a consistent basis, the user will inevitably build up a tolerance to the drug.
-Some slowly, some quickly, but nonetheless tolerance is built.
+When taking GHB consistently, the user will inevitably build up a tolerance to the drug.
+Some slowly, some quickly, but tolerance is built.
 As with most drugs that have an upper threshold before overdose is achieved, users will begin to climb towards that threshold in pursuit of the effects of the drug.

-Because GHB is typically done in similar environments that alcohol and cocaine can be found, the abuse potential furthers as many people erroneously believe GHB addiction is unlikely as other drugs or is somehow less “dangerous”.
-All drugs are dangerous when used recreationally or leisurely as the potential for addiction is there.
+Because GHB is typically done in similar environments where alcohol and cocaine can be found, the abuse potential is further.
+Many people erroneously believe GHB addiction is as unlikely as other drugs or is somehow less “dangerous.”
+All drugs are dangerous when used recreationally or leisurely, as the potential for addiction exists.

-Signs and Symptoms of GHB Abuse / GHB Addiction
+Signs and Symptoms of GHB Abuse and Addiction

 GHB abuse symptoms vary in range and may not be experienced by everyone equally.

 - Loss of consciousness

 - Memory loss

 Withdrawal Symptoms of GHB Use / GHB Addiction

 Withdrawal symptoms can vary in severity depending on how far physical dependence has come along.
 GHB withdrawal symptoms may present itself as: